 When wealthy migrants obtain a second passport, it can have a mixed impact on their country of origin.
 For example, China is creating millionaires at a greater rate than they are leaving, so the financial impact is neutralised.
 Elsewhere however, high levels of millionaire migration are often an indication of the situation in a country shifting.
 New World Wealth’s 2020 Global Migration Review says “HNWIs are often the first people to leave — they have the means to leave, unlike middle-class citizens.”

 It follows then, that countries on the receiving end of millionaire migration are often safe and stable, with growing economies, business opportunities, good schools and strong healthcare systems.
 Estimates suggest that Australia has been the most popular destination for the past five years, accepting 12,000 millionaire migrants in 2019, closely followed by the US with 10,800.
 Other popular 2019 destinations included Switzerland, Canada, Singapore, Israel, New Zealand, UAE, Portugal and Greece, Malta, Monaco, the Republic of Mauritius, and the Caribbean.

 English-speaking countries are popular, as many millionaire migrants speak English as a first or second language.
 But lifestyle factors are not the whole story.
 For example, the lack of inheritance tax in Australia is also thought to play a key role in the country’s appeal to the wealthy.

 Freedom of movement amid a global pandemic

-The number of millionaire migrants may have fallen in 2020 compared to previous years due to the disruption of the pandemic, but the downward trend is unlikely to last.
-As the world’s countries closed their borders, having dual citizenship was about more than about money or lifestyle management – it also bought the right to international movement.
+Provisional estimates suggest that the number of millionaire migrants may have fallen overall in 2019 compared to previous years, but any downward trend is unlikely to last.
+As the world’s countries closed their borders, having dual citizenship was about more than money or lifestyle management – it also bought the right to international movement.
 Could having a second passport become the ultimate status symbol: exclusive access to freedom and security, in an increasingly unpredictable world?